tbpatj/Particle-Morph-Engine/readme.md

 ```

 If you properly ran this code you should see the default floating particles displaying on the screen,
-The amount of these particles can be changed before running the .init function by changing particles.options.backgroundParticleCount, which also has to be equal to or less than particles.options.prtcleCnt
+The amount of these particles can be changed before running the .init function by changing particles.options.backgroundParticleCount, which also has to be equal to or less than particles.options.particleCount

 # How to create particle groups